-If the L/R input is in use, perform the following operations:

-38) In the Audio screen, touch the Stereo key.
+- If the L/R input is in use, perform the following operations: - 37) In the Audio screen, touch the Stereo key.
 The stereo screen will appear:

-- 39) Verify the preset mode (stereo ON or OFF) and, if necessary, change it with the ON or OFF keys. - 40) Verify the preset level of the pilot stereo subcarrier and, if necessary, change it with the ▲ ▼ keys (the value is expressed as percentage with respect to audio modulation). - 41) Once the desired settings have been configured, tap the icon (Enter) to confirm. - 42) Tap the 🔛 icon to return to the Audio screen.
+- 38) Verify the preset mode (stereo ON or OFF) and, if necessary, change it with the ON or OFF keys. - 39) Verify the preset level of the pilot stereo subcarrier and, if necessary, change it with the ▲ ▼ keys (the value is expressed as percentage with respect to audio modulation). - 40) Verify whether the phase of the stereo subcarrier Phase, preset to 0 degrees, is correct and, if necessary, change it using the ▲ ▼keys (it varies between +10 and -10 degrees). - 41) Once the desired settings have been configured, tap the 🔣 icon (Enter) to confirm. - 42) Tap the killing icon to return to the Audio screen.